Katalin Novák presidential pardon scandal: Granting of pardon

-The Hungarian news publication 444.hu first reported on 2 February 2024 that according to a document available in the Collection of Court Decisions, the President of Hungary Katalin Novák granted a presidential pardon to Kónya on 27 April 2023 according the decision of the Curia of Hungary of September 2023.
+The Hungarian news publication 444.hu first reported on 2 February 2024 that according to a document available in the Collection of Court Decisions, Novák granted a presidential pardon to Kónya on 27 April 2023 according the decision of the Curia of Hungary of September 2023.
 On that day, Novák granted a total of 22 pardons, which she justified by Pope Francis' pastoral visit to Hungary.
 Kónya challenged his sentence in a third appeal in parallel with the application for pardon.
 The decision on the pardon was taken during the Curia proceedings and was included in the text of the September third appeal decision.
 Kónya was under house arrest at the time of the pardon decision, with nine months remaining in his sentence.
 The pardon decision suspended the remainder of the sentence of imprisonment imposed in the case for a probationary period of 5 years and waived the remainder of the sentence of prohibition from public office, and exempted him from the criminal record disqualifications in relation to the conviction.
+The case is currently under investigation, as on March 10, 2024, RTL's program Házon kívül presented that Endre Kónya met one of the former abusers in a park at the end of February, and this time he also tried to get him to retract his confession on video, in which he accused him of influencing her, but the young man refused.

 In an article published on 11 February, Telex.hu and Direkt36.hu reported that the pardon was issued under pressure from Zoltán Balog, Novák's mentor and synodal president of the Hungarian Reformed Church.
 It is known that Balog also nominated the later convicted director of the foster home for a state medal in 2016, and Balog himself became a member of Novák's presidential advisory board.
 According to sources familiar with the two, Balog, after leaving the government, had considerable influence on Novák in the Sándor Palace, while according to the law, the position of President of Hungary must function independently of any other branch of power, including the church.
 According to these sources, those involved in the clemency process did not think that the granting of the pardon would come to light.
 Meanwhile, it has also emerged that Balog had arranged a meeting between Novák and Kónya's wife.
 On 13 February, Balog responded to the allegations, saying that he had not submitted the request for clemency, but that he had been consulted and had decided to support it, which he had done wrong, but he apologised to those he believed he owed an apology to, while also claiming Novák took her decision independently of him in a sovereign manner.